Levomepromazine, Methotrimeprazine (Nozinan) - Uses, Dose, Side effects

 • Insomnia:

-• Single-dose of 10 to 25 mg at bedtime is usually sufficient.
+• Usually, just one dose of 10 to 25 milligrams at bedtime is enough.

 • Severe conditions (eg, psychosis, severe pain):

-• Patients requiring higher initial doses (100 to 200 mg/day in divided doses) should remain in bed for the first few days of therapy.
+• The dose can be adjusted as needed.
+If patients need higher starting doses (100 to 200 milligrams per day split into doses), they should stay in bed for the first few days of treatment.

 Injection Levomepromazine (Methoprazine):

-Dose in the treatment of Insomnia, nausea/vomiting, pain, psychotic disorders (ie, schizophrenia, senile psychosis, and/or manic-depressive syndromes):
+In the treatment of insomnia, nausea/vomiting, pain, and psychotic disorders such as schizophrenia, senile psychosis, and manic-depressive syndromes:

-• 25 to 250 mg/day in sterile water or NS (via syringe pump)
+• Continuous infusion: 25 to 250 milligrams per day diluted in sterile water or normal saline, administered via a syringe pump.

 Levomepromazine (Methoprazine) Dose in Childrens: